abounds in the American flag, and in many cases, the

 flag has several most unusual traits, each of which

-points to its use as an "exclusionary flag" designed as
+points to its use as an "exclusionary flag",

 a signal flag for slaves to identify a safe house along